getgrav/grav-plugin-devtools/README.md

 3. `copy` - This allows you to create a new theme based on an existing theme.
 This is the simplest way to get started with a new theme by using another theme as the basis.

+## Skipping Online Project Name Collision Checking

+By default, devtools will check your project's name with the existing gpm ecosystem to ensure no collisions.
+In order to skip this check, add an `--offline` or `-o` to your command:

+    `bin/plugin devtools new-theme --offline` or

+    `bin/plugin devtools new-theme -o`